vss245/notebook/courses/mri_neuro.md

 	- the spine is now formed and has the intermediate, dorsal and ventral horns (gray matter), also the white matter and the dorsal root
 	- <img src="img/mri/spine.jpg" alt="spine segments" style="zoom:67%;" />
 	- we share a regionalized spine with other mammals: cervical, thoracic, lumbar, sacral and coccygeal + cauda equina at the end (horse's tail)
-	- the white matter is only present at the cervical and thoracic ends (no more myelin later, only nerves floating in CSF)
+	- the white matter is only present at the cervical and thoracic ends (no more myelin later, only nerves floating in CSF - that's why we can do CSF biopsies easily)
 	- each segment of the spinal cord has two pairs of nerves
 - the brain will be a segmented tube:
   - <img src="img/mri/brain.jpg" alt="brain vesicles" style="zoom:67%;" />